23 Feb Building brand equity

 Resonance: “What about you and me?”

 The final and greatest level of brand equity is resonance and refers to how much of a connection your customers have with your brand.
-This level is the hardest to reach and has characteristics that range from repeat purchases and sense of community and everyone’s favorite to active engagement.
+This level is the hardest to reach and has characteristics that range from repeat purchases and sense of community to active engagement.
 Resonance means your consumers are actively sharing and connecting with others who associate with your brands, even when they’re not currently purchasing.
 That deep emotional connection will keep a company at their top of mind during purchase and even afterward.

 At its finest, resonance can even lead consumers to refer to a brand as the name for products in its entire category, like how some people call any type of sticky note a Post-it®.